Sunbird-RC/sunbird-rc-core/tools/cli/contributing.md

 Installation instructions can be found [here](https://docs.docker.com/engine/install/).

-Run `docker-compose --version` in terminal to check if `docker-compose` has been installed correctly:
+Run `docker-compose --version` in terminal to check if Docker Compose has been installed correctly:

 ```sh